How to Get Rid of Cellulite

 The first step toward conquering your cellulite is to lose your extra pounds on my Bone Broth Diet.
 As you take off that weight, you’ll reduce the stores of fat on your butt and thighs.

 The second step is to strengthen your skin—and here again, my diet can do the trick.
-Bone broth mini-fasts will load you with the building blocks of collagen, rejuvenating your skin so it can keep your fat under better control.
+Intermittent fasting with bone broth will load you with the building blocks of collagen, rejuvenating your skin so it can keep your fat under better control.

 The third step in your cellulite-blasting plan is to build lean muscle—and you can do this with targeted exercises.
 Here are five powerful and simple exercises that will firm your butt and thighs.